Kyle Smith: Background, career highlights, quotes

 Then came his most notable performance to date, leading the race coming out of T2 at the rescheduled 2021 Ironman world champs.
 Although the experience of his rivals would ultimately decide his fate (he finished outside the top 10), Smith had done enough to get the world to sit up and take notice.

-Since then he’s racked up more 70.3 wins and is a T100 series wildcard athlete.
+Since then he’s racked up more 70.3 and Challenge wins and made a serious mark on the inaugural T100 series in 2024.

 How old is Kyle Smith?